Product School

 Share the PRD with the design project leader and incorporate feedback.

-• Design is close to the user too, therefore it would be smart to engage them before approaching engineering, because their feedback might affect the project’s technical scope.
+• It is a good idea to engage design before approaching engineering because their feedback might affect the project’s technical scope.

-• Discuss the spec with them and incorporate their ideas/feedback.
-You’re not telling them what to do.
+• Discuss the product specs with them and incorporate their ideas/feedback.

 Step 4 - Share with engineering

-Share the PRD with the engineering project leader (don’t forget the design lead!) and incorporate feedback.
+Share the PRD with the engineering project leader and incorporate feedback.

 • With the design lead (ideally), engage the engineering lead and get feedback.